-An example of a replacement project necessary to continue operations, as usual, would be, for example, replacing a worn out piece of equipment with a new piece of the same equipment designed to do the same job in a manufacturing plant.
+An example of a replacement project necessary to continue usual operations would be funding the replacement of a worn-out piece of equipment with a new piece designed to do the same job in a manufacturing plant.

 The cash flows from a replacement project necessary to continue operations, as usual, are fairly easy to estimate, at least compared to other types of projects, because the business owner is replacing the same type of equipment and is, therefore, somewhat familiar with it.